sfdduncan/Propose_Review__Presentation/README.md

 ### Molleindustria (Inspo for Games as a Pedagogical/Interactive Approach)

 Molleindustria’s body of work demonstrates how games can function as critical and educational tools rather than entertainment alone.
 Their projects expose political and economic systems through mechanics that encourage reflection and critique.
-This project builds on Molleindustria’s pedagogical approach by using gameplay to make algorithmic power legible, while extending it toward questions of Indigenous data sovereignty and refusal rather than critique alone.
+This project builds on Molleindustria’s approach by using gameplay to make algorithmic power legible, while extending it toward questions of Indigenous data sovereignty and refusal.

 ### Sam Lavigne & Tega Brain – *How to Get to Zero* (Inspo for Multimedia approach)